 .
 Hunt for shells and shark teeth and, during the late spring and summer, possibly see a sea turtle nest during an excavation led by the AMELIA ISLAND SEA TURTLE WATCH

 After a long day of island fun, unwind at one of Amelia’s luxurious spas.
-An alluring hideaway tucked beneath the grand Florida oaks, THE SPA AT OMNI AMELIA ISLAND PLANTATION RESORT
+An alluring hideaway tucked beneath the grand Florida oaks, THE SPA AT OMNI AMELIA ISLAND RESORT

 is a luxury, full-service spa boasting “clean and green” therapies and products.
 The spa’s Quartz Sand Table Massage is one of only 16 in the U.S., and enhances the traditional Swedish massage with psammo therapy, the ancient art of heated sand.
 With beautiful treatment rooms and a meditation garden, Magna’s Salon on Centre Street in downtown Fernandina is an Aveda Concept Salon offering everything from nail treatments to facials and massages.
 THE RITZ-CARLTON SPA, AMELIA ISLAND

 also offers a wide assortment of facials, massages and body skin treatments.
 Signature treatments include the Amelia Island Honey Butter Wrap, an aromatic scrub with rich emollients, and Heaven in a Hammock, which combines the benefits of “zero gravity” and massage.